box-project/box/doc/configuration.md

 This command relies on a configuration file for loading PHAR packaging settings.
-If a configuration file is not specified through the `--configuration|-c option`, one of the following files will be used (in order): `box.json`, `box.json.dist`
+If a configuration file is not specified through the `--configuration|-c option`, one of the following files will be used (in order): `box.json`, `box.json.dist`.
+If no configuration file is found, Box will proceed with the default settings.

-The configuration file is actually a JSON object saved to a file.
+The configuration file is a JSON object saved to a file.
 Note that all settings are optional.
 //TODO: update this last bit of information as this is not true

 ```json